About Belize

 People

-With a current population of only 388,041, Belize is truly a melting pot of cultures made up of various ethnic groups like the Maya, Mestizo, Kriol, Garifuna, East Indian, Mennonite, Arab and Chinese.
+With a current population of approximately 400,000 people, Belize is truly a melting pot of cultures made up of various ethnic groups like the Maya, Mestizo, Kriol, Garifuna, East Indian, Mennonite, Middle Eastern and Asian.
 With migrants representing more than eight diverse cultures and hailing from countries like Canada, the United States, Europe, Turkey, India, Honduras, Guatemala, and Mexico among others, the people of Belize are the country’s greatest natural resource.

 04